 Finally, the last advantage of workflow as service is the fact that you don’t have to talk to your IT team or the service provider when you want to create a new workflow.
 Most workflows for SaaS providers understand that not everyone has coding knowledge, so they’ve ensured that their platforms have very little, if at all, requirement for coding when it comes to adding new workflows.

 You can create your own workflows yourself, without requiring any technical input from the IT team or even the service provider.

 If you find that you need something that you cannot do yourself, or does require coding, you can contact your service provider and they’ll implement it for you.
 This provides the support for SaaS customization workflows.

 So Long, Legacy

-Start a free trial of KiSSFLOW to see the difference that workflow manager for SaaS can make!
+Try Kissflow to see the difference that the workflow manager for SaaS can make!